18F/pclob/README.md

 If you ever decide that you no longer want to use Docker, run `docker-compose down -v` to properly clean everything up.

+For extra configuration options, copy `.env.sample` to `.env` and edit it as needed.

 [Docker Community Edition]: https://www.docker.com/community-edition

 ## Running the link checker